cheshirecats/Ivory/README.md

 Ivory
 =====

-Ivory is a high-performance HTTP + WebSocket server in C++.
+Ivory is a high-performance HTTP + WebSocket server.

 License: MIT.